ripl-org/scons-remote/README.md

-# scons-remote
+# scons_remote
 The goal of `scons_remote` is to facilitate the building of SCons targets on remote AWS instances.

-# Usage
+## Usage
-The primary contribution of `scons_remote` is the `EnvironmentRemote` class.
-`EnvironmentRemote` is a subclass of the vanilla `SCons.Environment` class and adds the workhorse method `CommandRemote`. `CommandRemote` attempts to mimic, as closely as possible, the `SCons.Environment.Command` method.
+The primary contribution of `scons_remote` is the `EnvironmentRemote` class which is a subclass of the vanilla `SCons.Environment` class and adds the workhorse method `CommandRemote`.
+This method attempts to mimic, as closely as possible, the base `Command` method.

-## Base SCons Comparison
-The general formatting of a standard `SCons.Environment.Command` in an `SConstruct` file would look something like the following:
+The general formatting of a standard `Command` in an `SConstruct` file would look something like the following:
 ```python
 import os